Ken Griffiths

 Kenneth James Griffiths (2 April 1930 – 10 August 2008) was an English footballer.
-A forward, he scored 59 goals in 221 games in the Football League.
+An inside forward, he scored 59 goals in 221 games in the Football League.

 With Port Vale between 1945 and 1958, a bright period of the club's history, he scored 56 goals in 196 appearances in league and cup competitions.
 He helped the club to the Third Division North title and the semi-finals of the FA Cup in 1953–54.
-He moved on to Mansfield Town in January 1958, before moving into non-league football with Stafford Rangers, Wellington Town, Sankeys, Macclesfield Town, Northwich Victoria, Nantwich Town and Wolstanton United.
+He moved on to Mansfield Town in January 1958, before moving into non-League football with Stafford Rangers, Wellington Town, Sankeys, Macclesfield Town, Northwich Victoria, Nantwich Town, and Wolstanton United.

 Career

 Griffiths started playing football for Abbey Hulton Youth Club and then with Basil Hayward for Northwood Mission.
-During World War II he joined the Royal Air Force.
+During World War II, he joined the Royal Air Force.
 He played inside-left for his unit's team.